 One of the questions that I get asked the most is what plants are the easiest to grow for hydroponic beginners.
 As a beginner, you want to have some early success to build your interest and confidence.
-Below are the 5 easiest plants for hydroponic beginners.
+Below are the 5 easiest plants for hydroponic beginners.5 Plants Every Hydroponic Beginner Should Grow

 Leafy Greens

-When growing smaller amounts I’ve used both ebb and flow systems and deep water culture variations.
-If you want to know more about hydroponic lettuce, check out the link below showing the lettuce I grew in my garage.
+If you want to know more about hydroponic lettuce, check out the link below which shows the lettuce I grew in my garage.

 Learn How To Grow Hydroponic Lettuce